 So, I would recommend doing the traditional spreadsheet the first time and then see if an online option might work better for you.

 So, Track Your Net Worth!

 I speak with a lot of smart people who want to be even smarter with their finances.
 They want a life of financial freedom and go about it by reading tons of books and spending all sorts of money on pricey seminars and techniques.

 Before doing all that fancy stuff, what they should be doing is tracking their net worth.
 Then they can truly evaluate their financial health and know how they’re progressing toward their goal.
 I can’t state how much of an impact doing this has made to my finances and my goals, and ultimately, it’s helped me achieve financial independence from medicine.

 Do you track your net worth?
-Do you do it manually or by using something like Personal Capital or Mint?
+Do you do it manually or by using something like Empower or Mint?